 Short answer: prepare before June, not when a storm is named

 Atlantic hurricane season officially runs from June through November, with peak risk usually later in the summer and early autumn.
-New residents should prepare at the beginning of the season: supplies, insurance documents, shutters, generator/backup power, medications, pet plans, and a clear household decision tree for staying, sheltering, or leaving.
+Cayman Islands National Weather Service material for the 2026 season points to a below-average Atlantic outlook, but still reminds residents that one local impact can make a season serious.
+New residents should prepare at the beginning of the season: supplies, insurance documents, shutters, generator or backup power, medications, pet plans, official alert channels, and a clear household decision tree for staying, sheltering, or leaving.

 - Do a home readiness check before June: shutters, drainage, roof, windows, doors, trees, generator, and storage areas.